jcs/halfmoon/README.md

 	of "list".  of course, "list" and "new" can still be used in the url by adding a specific route to map them to different controller actions.

+3.	sessions are disabled by default, but can be enabled per-controller or per-action.  in a controller, define a static $session variable and either turn it on for the entire controller:

+		static $session = "on";

+	or just on for specific actions with "except" or "only" arrays:

+		static $session = array("on", "only" => array("login"));

+	to reverse the settings (enable it for the entire application but disable it for specific actions), define it to "on" in your ApplicationController and then just turn it off per-controller.

+	note: when using the built-in form helper (form_for) with a POST form and XSRF protection is enabled, sessions will be explicitly enabled to allow storing the token in the session pre-POST and then retrieving it on the POST.

 ### vim:ts=4:tw=72:ft=markdown